May 2024

 Introduction

-1.2 This Procedure has been drafted by a Panel appointed by the Institution of Gas Engineers and Managers’ (IGEM’s) Technical Coordinating Committee, subsequently approved by that Committee; the Gas Utilisation Committee, the Gas Measurement Committee and the Gas Transmission and Distribution Committee, and published by the authority of the Council of IGEM.
+1.2 This Procedure has been drafted by a Panel appointed by the Institution of Gas Engineers and Managers’ (IGEM’s) Technical Coordinating Committee, subsequently approved by that Committee; the Gas Utilisation Committee, the Gas Measurement Committee and the Gas Transmission and Distribution Committee and published by the authority of the Council of IGEM.

-1.3 This Procedure is for use by Gas Safe registered businesses/engineers when dealing with unsafe situations in domestic and non-domestic premises supplied with Natural Gas or Liquefied Petroleum Gas (LPG).
+1.3 >> This Procedure is for use by Gas Safe registered businesses/engineers when dealing with unsafe situations in domestic and non-domestic premises supplied with Natural Gas, Liquefied Petroleum Gas (LPG) and Hydrogen as defined in the Gas Safety (Installation and Use) Regulations 1998.<<

-1.4 In creating this version of GIUSP the Panel has used the Gas Safety (Installation and Use) Regulations GSIUR 1998 and their Approved Codes of Practice (ACoP) guidance document L56 when applying the ID and AR categories as defined in Section 6.
+1.4 In creating this version of GIUSP the Panel has used the Gas Safety (Installation and Use) Regulations GS(I&U)R 1998 and their Approved Codes of Practice (ACoP) guidance document L56 when applying the ID and AR categories as defined in Section 6.

 1.5 This Procedure makes use of the terms “must”, “shall” and “should” when prescribing particular requirements.
 Notwithstanding clause 1.8: